alexec/test-double-deps-with-spring/README.md

     <test:fake id="example1" class="com.alexecollins.testing.PartialFakeExample"/>
 ~~~

+The partial fake is the most versatile of the doubles here, with a fully defined set of methods, it becomes a normal fake, it can provide stubbed answers, or just defaults like a dummy.
+A dummy is a stub returning only default answers.

 Stubs
 ---
 To complete our set of doubles, we'll need stubs.
 Stubs return canned responses.
 This is similar to fakes, but unlike our fakes, they are not partial.
 One very good implementation is [a normal bean](https://github.com/alexec/test-double-deps-with-spring/blob/master/src/test/java/com/alexecollins/testing/StubExample.java), unlike any special XML, it's type-safe, easy to use and easy to understand.
 As a stub provides canned responses, we might expect it to have a no-args constructor, this suggests the following implementation for the factory: